Ahhorse1/ahhorse1.github.io/index.md

 Since then I've taken at least one CS class every year.

 I enjoy participating in hack-a-thons, capture the flags, or just coding for fun.
 My friends and I would always compete under this name in any coding competition.
-My main motivation for a lot of coding projects is not wanting to pay for things, I am currently attempting to make a chess opening program because I don't want to pay for a chess.com membership
 ```
 hips.setLie(false);
 ```